sled dog equipment

 When the dog is no longer bothered by the "brake" running behind it and the dog has learned that pulling in the pulling harness is allowed and desirable, the pulling distance can be extended step by step with different training sessions: e.g. 100, 300, 500, 800 meters.
 As the trips get longer, there will naturally also be translations.

 In order to maintain the dog's motivation to pull, you must maintain your composure during training.
-The length of the pulling part, especially for a beginner dog, should be such that the dog can pull it with the cloth taut.
+The length of the pulling part, especially for a beginner dog, should be such that the dog can pull it with the line taut.
 With well-run performances, the dog gains confidence in pulling and the motivation to pull increases.

 You can include a pull-up workout as part of a longer run.
 It makes sense to first jog to warm up the muscles - take a stretch in the middle of the run - and then continue cooling down the muscles for the rest of the run.
 When the dog is not intended to pull, the leash can be attached to the dog's collar.
 Warming up and cooling down can of course also be done so that the dog can move freely; if there is a chance.